 Berkeley understands that diversity and adversity shape candidates, and that both can be sources of unique strengths.
 The first set of questions asked may only offer glimpses into your background, but the final question provides space to develop one of them or share something else that you feel is unique in your life and important to establishe with the admissions team.

 Don’t worry about justifying the weight of the experiences you chose to share.
 What Haas wants to learn here is what you believe has shaped your life, so it’s perfectly fine to present events from your subjective point of view.

 Optional Information #2

 This section should only be used to convey relevant information not addressed elsewhere in your application.
 This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate.

-If you have any issues with your application, Haas is offering an opportunity for you to clarify it for the admissions team.
-So, only use this essay if you need to explain issues flagged in your profile.
-Do not wrench a standard essay from another application into this section.
+If you have any issues within your profile, Haas is offering an opportunity for you to clarify it for the admissions committee.
+However, only use this essay if you need to explain issues that are standing out in your application.
+You don’t want to wrench a standard essay or a piece of one from another application into this section.

-Two ways to explain away issues are to focus on context and correction.
-If for instance, you had weak grades at one point in your studies, you might want to provide a content answer to explain what else was happening during that time.
-Were you devoting time and energy to taking care of someone ill at that time, for example?
-An even better explanation, though, goes beyond just sharing the context of an issue and instead focuses on how you have corrected it.
-Taking the previous example, your grades might have significantly improved and remained high throughout the rest of your academic endeavors.
-As best you can, show the Haas admissions committee that the issue at hand has been surpassed.
+When explaining away issues you can either focus on context, resolution or both.
+If, for instance, you had weak grades at one point during your studies, you could contextualize them by discussing the health issues you experienced at the time.
+An even better response, though, would go beyond just sharing the context of an issue and instead would focus on how you resolved it.
+Building on the previous example, your grades might have significantly improved and remained high throughout the rest of your academic endeavors (not to mention, a higher than average GMAT/GRE score wouldn’t hurt your argument either).
+As best you can, show Berkeley that the issue has been put to rest.

-For help on how to build a powerful Berkeley Haas MBA application, be sure to connect with one of our Haas admissions experts today.
-You will also find general admissions information on Berkeley’s official site.
+For help with developing a powerful Haas MBA application, connect with one of our Berkeley Admissions Experts.
+You can also find general admissions info on Berkeley’s official site.